-Udi Aharoni from the Faculty of Management prepared this case with the assistance of Gil Dattner as a basis for a case competition.
+Udi Aharoni from the Coller School of Management prepared this case with the assistance of Gil Dattner as a basis for a case competition.
 The case does not intend to illustrate effective or ineffective handling or business processes or decisions.

-©2006 Tel Aviv University- Faculty of Management, The Leon Recanati School of Business Administration .No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, photocopying, recording or otherwise without a written permission from Tel Aviv University- Faculty of Management, The Leon Recanati School of Business Administration.
+©2006 Tel Aviv University- Faculty of Management, The Leon Recanati School of Business Administration .No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, photocopying, recording or otherwise without a written permission from the Coller School of Management, Tel Aviv University.